 Can a vehicle you are buying have an open recall?

-When buying a vehicle, you need to check if the vehicle has any previous safety recall, especially when it is a pre-owned vehicle.
-Though you do not need to worry about an open recall when buying a new vehicle, as the manufacturer is obligated by the law to repair it, the case is not the same when it comes to used vehicles.
-Buying a vehicle with an open recall is a safety hazard to passengers and to others on the road alike.
+When buying a vehicle, you need to check if it has any previous safety recalls, especially when it is a pre-owned vehicle.
+There is no need to worry about an open recall when buying a new vehicle, as the manufacturer is obligated by law to repair it.
+Though the case is not the same when it comes to used vehicles.

-NOTE: The VIN check report does not provide information on non-safety related recalls, recalls on international vehicles, or recently announced recalls.
+NOTE: The recall checkup does not provide information on non-safety related recalls, recalls on international vehicles, some ultra-luxury brands, specialty applications, or recently announced recalls.